 Nano Biochar

-Nano biochar enhances climate resilience in agriculture by improving soil health and fertility.
-Its increased surface area and reactivity allow it to effectively retain water and nutrients, reducing the need for frequent irrigation and fertilization, as well as promotes beneficial microbial activity in the soil, which can help crops better withstand stress from extreme weather conditions.
-Additionally, its ability to sequester carbon helps to mitigate greenhouse gas emissions, contributing to overall climate change mitigation.
-By enhancing soil structure, water retention, and nutrient availability, nano biochar supports more resilient and sustainable agricultural practices.
+Nano biochar improves soil health and fertility, hence increasing agricultural climate resistance.
+Its increased surface area and reactivity allow it to effectively retain water and nutrients, decreasing the need for regular watering and fertilisation, while also encouraging good microbial activity in the soil, which can help crops endure stress from extreme weather conditions.
+Furthermore, its ability to sequester carbon helps to reduce greenhouse gas emissions, which contributes to overall climate change mitigation.
+Nano biochar helps to improve soil structure, water retention, and nutrient availability, promoting more resilient and sustainable agriculture.
 Fertigation

 Much of the applied fertilizer runs off into waterways, or gets broken down by microbes in the soil, releasing the potent greenhouse gas nitrous oxide into the atmosphere.
 Integrated water and fertilizer management is important for promoting the sustainable development of agriculture.
 Climate-smart drip irrigation with fertilizer coupling strategies plays an important role to mitigate greenhouse gas emissions, which can increase fertilizer use efficiency, ensuring food production and alleviating water scarcity and excessive use of fertilizers.